 And no more mowing!
 It also means no paying someone else to take care of this for you.
 Many people also prefer turf because it is still pet friendly and easy to clean up after your pet.

-The bottom line is that sod grass is less expensive up front by far.
+The bottom line is that real grass is less expensive up front by far.
 Many people obviously also prefer to have actual living grass around their home.

-When it comes to artificial turf, many people feel the higher upfront cost outweighs the expense and hassle that comes later with sod grass.
-So, artificial grass could be the best for a maintenance free yard.
+When it comes to artificial turf, many people feel the higher upfront cost outweighs the expense and hassle that comes later with real grass.
+So, artificial grass could be the best for a low maintenance lawn.
 Artificial turf has come a long way in recent years and modern varieties, especially the luxury models, looks as good as, if not better than real grass.

-So, it’s up to you – lay real grass in the form of sod, or install an artificial lawn.
+So, it’s up to you – lay real grass in the form of seeding or sodding, or install an artificial lawn.
 Both are actually more than possible to do yourself, but if you need help then we provide both services here at Lawns For You.